Brule, Wisconsin: Education

 Brule Public Schools belong to the Maple School District.
 There are two elementary schools, a middle school and a high school in the district.
 Students attend Northwestern High School.

 Infrastructure

 Transportation

 Main routes in the town of Brule include U.S. Highway 2 and Wisconsin Highway 27, and County Roads B, FF, H, and O.

-Brule is located between Superior and Ashland along U.S. Highway 2.
+The town is located between Superior and Ashland along U.S. Highway 2.